Nonparametric Modern Hopfield Models: Theoretical Analysis

-In this section, our theoretical analysis on sparse modern Hopfield models\footnote{We use plural ``models" as $\calM$ in \eqref{eqn:sparse_retrieval_dynamics} is a generic expression for many models with different sparse patterns.} consists of the following two aspects: \begin{enumerate} \item Derive the sparsity-dependent retrieval error bound of sparse modern Hopfield model and prove its rapid convergence property compared with its dense counterpart. \item Characterize the fundamental limit of memory capacity of the sparse-structured modern Hopfield models. \end{enumerate} As a reminder, we adopt \cref{def:stored_and_retrieved} for memory storage and retrieval.
+In this section, we characterize how sparsity affects the sparse-structured models defined in \eqref{eqn:sparse_retrieval_dynamics}.
+Our theoretical analysis on these new sparse models\footnote{We use plural ``models" as $\calM$ in \eqref{eqn:sparse_retrieval_dynamics} is a generic expression for many models with different sparse patterns.} consists of the following two aspects: \begin{enumerate} \item Derive the sparsity-dependent retrieval error bound and prove their fixed point convergence. \item Characterize the fundamental limit of memory capacity. \end{enumerate} As a reminder, we adopt \cref{def:stored_and_retrieved} for memory storage and retrieval.
 Additionally, we recall the following definition regarding the separation between memory patterns. \begin{definition}[Separation of Patterns] The separation of a memory pattern $\bxi_\mu$ from all other memory patterns $\bm{\Xi}$ is defined as its minimal inner product difference to any other patterns: $\Delta_\mu\coloneqq \Min_{\nu,\nu\neq \mu} $. \end{definition}